-

 Objective:

-- Evaluate the efficacy of various post-harvest treatments, such as boiling and UV light, to reduce the amount of Listeria monocytogenes on enoki mushrooms after harvest.
+- Evaluate the efficacy of various post-harvest treatments, such as boiling or treatment with organic acids, to reduce and/or control the amount of Listeria monocytogenes on enoki mushrooms after harvest.

 - Contaminate mushrooms at different points during cultivation determine if earlier or later contamination events alters the efficacy of the treatments at harvest or consumption.

-- Evaluate whether storage post-treatment alters the assessment of the treatment’s efficacy by determining whether bacteria grow or return to detectable levels, depending on initial treatment efficacy, during the standard shelf-life.
+- Evaluate whether storage post-treatment alters the assessment of the treatment’s efficacy by determining whether bacteria grow or return to detectable levels, depending on initial treatment efficacy, during the standard shelf-life of the mushrooms.

 Project Needs and Duration: